khughitt/snakes/README.md

 \__ \ | | | (_| |   <  __/\__ \
 |___/_| |_|\__,_|_|\_\___||___/ v0.1 alpha

-Data integration and machine learning pipeline built on Snakemake
+Data integration and machine learning pipelines built on Snakemake
 ```

 # Table of contents